elfirdoussilab1/Synthetic-data/README.md

 * Figure 8 can be reproduced using the file [safety_score](safety_score.py).
 The numerical results are gotten using files in the folder [Safety-Alignement-experiment](Safety-Alignement-experiment/).
 * Figure 9 along with the numerical results can be obtained through the folder [QA_synthetic_safety](QA_synthetic_safety/).

-# Extra details:
+# Details about the safety experiments:

 ## Safe Falcon-11B Synthetic Data Training and Evaluation Pipeline

-This repository contains a full pipeline to prepare, fine-tune, and evaluate a Safe Falcon-11B model using synthetic data.
+In this section, we present a full pipeline to prepare, fine-tune, and evaluate a Safe Falcon-11B model using synthetic data.
 The steps include data preparation, sweeping with epsilon, applying filters, and pushing the model to Hugging Face.
 Additionally, safety evaluations are conducted using Llama Guard 3 8B.

 ### Installation